-I will check in on you individually throughout the day and make myself available for one-on-one coaching.
-I’m here for you.
-Bounce your ideas off me, ask for a structure check, celebrate a breakthrough, vent about a storyline, or ask for whatever you need related to your current writing project.
-Let me know how I can serve you.
+Your writing coach, Bronwyn Emery, will check in on you individually throughout the day and make herself available for one-on-one coaching.
+She’s there for you.
+Bounce your ideas off her, ask for a structure check, celebrate a breakthrough, vent about a storyline, or ask for whatever you need related to your current writing project.
+Let her know how she can serve you.

 At 5 p.m., it’s Happy Hour!
 Fresh snacks and wine or a cocktail, if that’s your thing, and the chance to share your work with a friendly and attentive audience.
 Officially, we’re done writing until after dinner, but don’t let us stop you from continuing inside with your earbuds and your muse.
 Feel free to wander off to enjoy time to yourself and get ready for dinner.

 Dinner is at 7 p.m.
+Thursday night, we’ll have food ready for you.
+Friday night, we’ll enjoy a potluck meal and Saturday night, we’ll either dine out at a local restaurant or dine in on leftovers.
 These are required gatherings where we come together to recap the day, track goals, take a look at the next day’s agenda, and get to know each other even better than we already do.

-After dinner, you’re welcome to zone out, do your own thing, or socialize or embarking on another Late Night Write with us at 10 p.m.
+After dinner, you’re welcome to zone out, do your own thing, socialize, or embark another late-night write in PJs by 9 or 10 p.m.

 CHECK IN / OUT